-M.A. students may choose one of the options under 1 or 2 below; Ph.D. students must complete one of the options in both 1 and 2.
+For students concentrating in any area other than historical Indo-European linguistics: M.A. students may choose one of the options in either (1) or (2) below.
+Ph.D. students must complete one of the options in both (1) and (2).

 a.
 Receiving a passing grade on a departmental foreign language translation test.
 These tests are offered once a semester by Romance Languages, Germanic and Slavic, and other departments.